akarnik23/mcp-marketplace-app/README.md

 - **Resume Suspended Services** - Automatically resumes suspended services when re-adding
 - **Custom Icons** - Choose from 30+ icons to represent your MCP
 - **Delete & Suspend** - Remove MCPs and suspend services on Render

+**Naming Requirements:** For automatic detection, your Render service name should contain `mcp`, `fastmcp`, or `server` (e.g., "weather-mcp", "my-server", "fastmcp-tool").
+Services without these keywords in their name or repository URL won't appear in the service selection list.

 ### Smithery MCPs (Pre-hosted)
 - **Dynamic Discovery** - Curated from Smithery Registry